The Encyclopedia of American Songs and Musicals

 03 – Jimmie Rodgers (Meridian (MS) 1897 – New York 1933) – Looking for a new mama 3:14 (Jimmie Rodgers)

 Jimmie Rodgers undergoes a difficult time in 1931.
-His records are little sold due to the crisis but it is especially his health which worries him.
-Sick man, he is forced to cancel several concerts and to refuse to play in a movie.
+His records are little sold due to the crisis but it is especially his health that worries him.
+Quite a sick man, he has to cancel several concerts and to refuse to play in a movie.

 04 – Memphis Minnie (Lizzie Douglas – Algiers (LA) 1897 – Memphis (TN) 1973) – I’m talking about you 2:45 (Ernest Lawlars, Minnie McCoy)